macports/macports-webapp/docs/DEPLOYMENT.md

 ```

 By default this will create a core with a managed schema.
 This setup is dynamic but not useful for the app, later we will
-configure solr to use a static schema, which we will generate with the help of `django-haystack`.
+configure Solr to use a static schema, which we will generate with the help of `django-haystack`.

 ### Memcached (optional)

-Setting up memcached is straightforward.
+Setting up Memcached is straightforward.
 On Linux:

 ```bash
 wget http://memcached.org/latest